tintun2602/Oblig-4/README.md

 You can assume that test_data.csv is clean, train_data, however, is not.
 You should clean the data before training the model.

+Hyperparameter optimalization is nice, and will give you a better model, but data cleaning is always the most important part of a machine learning project.

 ## Feature explanation